mdroste/stata-ctools/README.md

 Extremely fast drop-in replacements for a variety of Stata commands.

 **This project is pre-release.
-This software has not been widely tested, and there are probably bugs.
-It is being posted to allow me to test it with a small audience outside myself.
+It has not been exhaustively tested.
 Please report any bugs you encounter on [Issues](https://github.com/mdroste/stata-ctools/issues).**

 ## Overview